 Hit & Run, opening this Thursday, August 9th at Gregg Shienbaum Gallery in Wynwood, is a retrospective of AholSniffsGlue’s work.
 The exhibition features pieces that date back to and before his official debut at Butter Gallery two years ago and includes his memorable characters and infamous eyeballs along with more recent works, some never seen before.

+Earlier this year, after a two year hiatus, our bearded friend AholSniffsGlue bounced back onto the art scene with an exhibition dedicated to the working class hero, Ahol: Full Time.
 Surprisingly, there was not a single one of his iconic eyeballs in sight.
 The exhibit included a video projection and 3-D printed sculptures which in my humble opinion marked Ahol’s evolution from our friendly neighborhood street artist to a refined contemporary artist.

 One gloomy and rainy evening in late June, Ahol was driving his scooter aka “rukus” home on Biscayne Boulevard when he was hit by a reckless and careless driver who stuck around long enough for him to recall her face (that he later so sketched and posted all over the web) but not long enough to make sure he was okay.

 Fortunately, he is recovering quickly but the impact that destroyed his scooter didn’t leave him in great shape either.
 In a recent interview with Miami New Times he explains the severity of his injuries.